Prescribed Performance Control of Unknown Euler-Lagrange Systems Under Input Constraints: Controller Design and Theoretical Analysis

 As $s_i$ extends beyond $1$ and $-1$, $\Psi_i(s_i)$ \textbf{saturates} at $1$ and $-1$, respectively.
-This characteristic ensures that even if the tracking error exceeds the funnel constraints due to increased disturbances beyond feasible limits, the error still tends to return to the funnel, enhancing the system's robustness against external disturbances.
+This ensures that even if the tracking error exceeds the funnel boudaries due to increased disturbances beyond feasible limits, the error is driven towards the funnel, enhancing the system's robustness against external disturbances.